Blind Lemon Jefferson: Beginning of recording career

 Prior to Jefferson, few artists had recorded solo voice and blues guitar, the first of which were the vocalist Sara Martin and the guitarist Sylvester Weaver, who recorded "Longing for Daddy Blues", probably on October 24, 1923.
 The first self-accompanied solo performer of a self-composed blues song was Lee Morse, whose "Mail Man Blues" was recorded on October 7, 1924.
 Jefferson's music is uninhibited and represented the classic sounds of everyday life, from a honky-tonk to a country picnic, to street corner blues, to work in the burgeoning oil fields (a reflection of his interest in mechanical objects and processes).

 Jefferson did what few had ever done before him – he became a successful solo guitarist and male vocalist in the commercial recording world.
 Unlike many artists who were "discovered" and recorded in their normal venues, Jefferson was taken to Chicago in December 1925 or January 1926 to record his first tracks.
-Uncharacteristically, his first two recordings from this session were gospel songs ("I Want to Be Like Jesus in My Heart" and "All I Want Is That Pure Religion"), released under the name Deacon L. J. Bates.
+Uncharacteristically for him, the first two recordings on this session were gospel songs ("I Want to Be Like Jesus in My Heart" and "All I Want Is That Pure Religion"), and they were released under the name Deacon L. J. Bates.
 A second recording session was held in March 1926.

 His first releases under his own name, "Booster Blues" and "Dry Southern Blues", were hits.
 Their popularity led to the release of the other two songs from that session, "Got the Blues" and "Long Lonesome Blues", which became a runaway success, with sales in six figures.
-He recorded about 100 tracks between 1926 and 1929; 43 records were issued, all but one for Paramount Records.
-Paramount's studio techniques and quality were poor, and the recordings were released with poor sound quality.
-In May 1926, Paramount re-recorded Jefferson performing his hits "Got the Blues" and "Long Lonesome Blues" in the superior facilities at Marsh Laboratories, and subsequent releases used those versions.
-Both versions appear on compilation albums.
+He recorded about a hundred tracks between 1926 and 1929; 43 records were issued, all but one of them on Paramount Records.
+In May 1926, Paramount re-recorded Jefferson performing his hits "Got the Blues" and "Long Lonesome Blues" in the superior facilities at Marsh Laboratories, and their subsequent releases used these newer versions.
+Both the original and re-recorded versions appear on modern compilation albums.